grace-notes/website/contents/topics/roman-history.md

 society in order to make perfect preparation for the birth of the Lord Jesus Christ and for the formation and growth of the early Christian Church.
-The Lord’s bringing about of the “fullness of time” included the introduction and spread of the  (koinei) Greek language and the completion and maturity of the Roman Empire.
+The Lord’s bringing about of the “fullness of time” included the introduction and spread of the κοινή (koinei) Greek language and the completion and maturity of the Roman Empire.

 At the time of Christ, all parts of the civilized world were bound